-We believe that having a growth mindset is critical for young people across Scotland to achieve their best in life and fulfil their potential.
+We believe that having a growth mindset is critical for young people across Scotland to develop confidence and resilience.

-Researched by Stanford University's Dr Carol Dweck, mindset helps young people develop a love of learning, thrive on challenges and build resilience.
-A growth mindset is something that children can learn, but there is also a key role for parents, teachers, and other adults in a child's life to play in ensuring they create a growth mindset environment within which young people can learn.
+Researched by Stanford University's Dr Carol Dweck, a growth mindset helps young people develop a love of learning, thrive on challenges and build resilience.
+The adults in a child's life have a key role to play in ensuring they create a growth mindset environment within which young people can learn.
 Our 'Mindset Teams' approach supports classroom teachers and school leadership to work together in teams to create a growth mindset learning environment across subjects and throughout whole schools:

 1. Mindset Champions - a blended training course combining online, peer and face-to-face learning, culminating in a tutor-supported delivery of a classroom project.

-2. Mindset Leaders - supporting senior school staff and educational leaders to spread mindset through their school, authority or region.
+2. Mindset Leaders - supports senior school staff and educational leaders to spread mindset through their school, authority or region.

-3. Mindset in the Curriculum - supporting the development of new approaches to integrate growth mindset into everyday teaching and learning.
+3. Mindset in the Curriculum - supporting the development of growth mindset into areas like numeracy, literacy and science.